 12. The Giant Cat Mural (Skippy)

-George Town is full of cat murals, and this one is probably the largest George Town street art you can find.
+Georgetown’s wall painting is full of cat murals, and this one is probably the largest Georgetown street art you can find.

 It’s been created in order to create awareness for animal rights especially for stray cats (and dogs) in Penang.
 The mural is huge and great for pictures, so make sure to visit!